200 Hour Yoga Teacher Training in Rishikesh

 - Joints Anatomy

 These classes are free additional possibilities to study some alternative Yoga related topics.
-Extra workshops will be held if conditions allow us to add them in the classic syllabus.
+Extra workshops will be held if conditions allow us to add them to the classic syllabus.
 Timings and dates are open and free.

 >Pregnancy Yoga Introduction

-There will be a small Ayurveda and Yogic Nutrition exam, one Philosophy & Anatomy & Asana written exam and one practical exam in the end of the course.
+There will be a small Ayurveda and Yogic Nutrition exam, one Philosophy & Anatomy & Asana written exam and one practical exam at the end of the course.
 All exams must be passed in order to receive the certificate of 200 hours RYT Yoga Alliance.

 limited number of participants